Troglodytes (bird): Systematics and species

-The genus Troglodytes was introduced by the French ornithologist Louis Pierre Vieillot in 1809.
+The genus Troglodytes was described by the French ornithologist Louis Pierre Vieillot in 1809.
 The type species was subsequently designated as the Troglodytes aedon, the northern house wren.

-The closest living relatives of this genus are possibly the timberline wren and the Cistothorus species, rather than the Henicorhina wood-wrens as is sometimes proposed.
+The closest living relatives of this genus are the timberline wren Thryorchilus browni, and the marsh and grass wrens in the genus Cistothorus.

-A number of the Troglodytes species, such as the Clarión wren, were formerly considered subspecies of the house wren, and it has been argued that at least the tropical forms of the house wren should be further split as the southern house wren, Troglodytes musculus.
-The Socorro wren, in older times placed into Thryomanes (Bewick's wren), is actually a close relative of the house wren complex, as indicated by "manners, song, plumage, etc." and by biogeography and mtDNA NADH dehydrogenase subunit 2 sequence analysis.

-The winter wren is less closely related to the other members of the genus, and is occasionally split as the monotypic genus Nannus.
-It might actually be closely related to Cistothorus, but again, the molecular data is insufficient to properly resolve this issue.
+The Eurasian, Pacific, and winter wrens are less closely related to the other members of the genus, and are split as the separate genus Nannus by some authors.
+These three are basal to a clade that includes Cistothorus, Ferminia, and Thryorchilus, as well as the rest of Troglodytes.

-Even using the most recent molecular data, the relationships of the species have not been fully resolved, however.
-There appear to be two clades, one comprising the house wren group and another containing Central and South American species.
+Within the remaining core of the genus, there appear to be two clades, one comprising the house wren group and another containing Central and South American species.
 The relationships of the rufous-browed and brown-throated wrens are indeterminable with the present molecular data; they appear fairly basal and the former might be closer to the house wren group than the latter.
 The Santa Marta wren is quite enigmatic and little-studied.

+A number of the Troglodytes species, such as the Clarion wren, were formerly considered subspecies of the house wren, and the Central and South American forms of the house wren have also now been further split as the southern house wren T. musculus, as have the Caribbean island endemic wrens Cozumel wren T. beani, Kalinago wren T. martinicensis, St. Lucia wren T. mesoleucus, St. Vincent wren T. musicus, and Grenada wren T. grenadensis.
+The Socorro wren, in older texts placed in Thryomanes (Bewick's wren), proved to be a close relative of the house wren complex, as indicated by "manners, song, plumage, etc.", and by biogeography and mtDNA NADH dehydrogenase subunit 2 sequence analysis.